Housing is Available for Summer of Art

 - Check the appropriate box on the Summer of Art Registration Form.

-- The office will send you information on how to complete the online application.
+- The Office of Residence Life and Housing will send you information on how to complete the online application.

 - Applicants who indicate an interest in housing upon registration are not guaranteed a room reservation.

 - Applicants who indicate interest in housing upon registration will be contacted by Residence Life and Housing between 24-72 hours after their submitted registration.
 We thank you for your patience!

 - Housing costs must be paid in full in order to secure a space.

 Summer of Art Housing Overview